imbue-ai/untitled-ai.github.io/_posts/2021-03-05-podcast-episode-6-julian-chibane.md

 Our next guest, [Julian Chibane](http://virtualhumans.mpi-inf.mpg.de/people/Chibane.html), is a PhD student at the Real Virtual Humans group at the Max Planck Institute for Informatics in Germany.

-His recent work centers around intrinsic functions for 3D reconstruction, and his most recent paper at NeurIPS is [Neural Unsigned Distance Fields for Implicit Function Learning](http://virtualhumans.mpi-inf.mpg.de/ndf/).
+His recent work centers around implicit functions for 3D reconstruction, and his most recent paper at NeurIPS is [Neural Unsigned Distance Fields for Implicit Function Learning](http://virtualhumans.mpi-inf.mpg.de/ndf/).
 He also introduced Implicit Feature Networks (IF-Nets) in [Implicit Functions in Feature Space for 3D Shape Reconstruction and Completion](https://openaccess.thecvf.com/content_CVPR_2020/papers/Chibane_Implicit_Functions_in_Feature_Space_for_3D_Shape_Reconstruction_and_CVPR_2020_paper.pdf).
 Julian is open to collaborators interested in similar work, so feel free to reach out!

 <div class="parent">
 <div class="column" style="flex: 1.71">